lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 ---
 ## Introduction

-[In my previous blog post](https://lokesh1729.com/posts/kafka-internals-learn-kafka-in-depth), we learnt the basics of kafka and covered key concepts.
-If you haven't read, it is a per-requisite, please read it.
+[In my previous blog post](https://lokesh1729.com/posts/kafka-internals-learn-kafka-in-depth), we learned the basics of kafka and covered vital concepts.
+If you haven't read it, it is a prerequisite, please read it.
 In this blog post, we will deep dive into the internals of kafka and learn how kafka works under the hood.
-At the end of the blog post, your perspective about kafka will change and you feel kafka is not complex than what you think.
+At the end of the blog post, your perspective about kafka will change and you feel kafka is not complex as you think.

 ### Basic Setup

 Let's get started by installing kafka.
 [Download](https://www.apache.org/dyn/closer.cgi?path=/kafka/3.3.1/kafka_2.13-3.3.1.tgz) the latest Kafka release and extract it.
-Open terminal and start kafka and zookeeper.
+Open a terminal and start kafka and zookeeper.

 ```shell
 $ cd $HOME